Knit Mittens Made Easy!

 These mittens are worked in the round from the cuff up, using the Magic Loop method and circular knitting needles.

-You will need to know the following techniques to knit these mittens.
+You will need to know the following techniques to knit your mittens.
 If you do not already know these methods, please read/watch some tutorials before you begin.
 The pattern can also be adapted for double pointed needles.

 Magic Loop Technique for knitting in the round.